digital-asset/daml/.github/ISSUE_TEMPLATE/bug_report.md

 Tell us what you expected to happen (instead of the bug).

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If they're relevant, add screenshots to help show us the problem.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows, OSX, Linux]